Gyabhu/Movie-details-app/README.md

 ## Instructions
 * **Please run tables.py only once before executing the main file "CRUDE.py"**

+* Press 'p' to set password before creating new details.

 * Please make changes in connection.py file your database credentials as needed.

 * Install pyscopg2 for Database connection.